Halt and Catch Fire (TV series)

 Halt and Catch Fire is an American period drama television series created by Christopher Cantwell and Christopher C. Rogers.
 It aired on the cable network AMC in the United States from June 1, 2014, to October 14, 2017, spanning four seasons and 40 episodes.
 It depicts a fictionalized insider's view of the personal computer revolution of the 1980s and the early days of the World Wide Web in the early 1990s.
-The show's title refers to computer machine code instruction Halt and Catch Fire (HCF), the execution of which would cause the computer's central processing unit to cease meaningful operation (and in an exaggeration, catch fire).
+The show's title refers to Halt and Catch Fire (HCF), an idiom for computer machine code instructions whose execution would cause the computer's central processing unit to cease meaningful operation (and, in an exaggeration, catch fire).

-In season one, the fictional company Cardiff Electric makes its first foray into personal computing with a project to build an IBM PC clone, led by entrepreneur Joe MacMillan (Lee Pace) with the help of computer engineer Gordon Clark (Scoot McNairy) and prodigy programmer Cameron Howe (Mackenzie Davis).
+In season one, the fictional company Cardiff Electric makes its first foray into personal computing with a project to reverse engineer an IBM PC and build a clone, led by entrepreneur Joe MacMillan (Lee Pace) with the help of computer engineer Gordon Clark (Scoot McNairy) and prodigy programmer Cameron Howe (Mackenzie Davis).
 Seasons two and three shift focus to a startup company, the online community Mutiny, headed by Cameron and Gordon's wife Donna (Kerry Bishé), while Joe ventures out on his own.
 The fourth and final season focuses on competing web search engines involving all the principal characters.